MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-depreciation-methods.md

 When you apply the Half-Year Convention, a fixed asset has six months of depreciation in the first financial year, regardless of the contents of the **Depreciation Starting Date** field.

 > [!NOTE]
-> The estimated life of the fixed asset that is remaining after the first financial year will always contain a half-year using the Half-Year Convention Method.
+> The estimated life of the fixed asset that is remaining after the first fiscal year will always contain a half-year using the Half-Year Convention Method.
 Thus, for the Half-Year Convention method to be applied correctly, the **Depreciation Ending Date** field on the **FA Depreciation Book** page must always contain a date which is exactly six months before the final date of the financial year in which the fixed asset will fully depreciate.

 ### <a name="example---half-year-convention-depreciation"></a>Example - Half-Year Convention Depreciation